Al-Shifa Trust Eye Hospital Holds Free Medical Camp - UrduPoint

 Al-Shifa Trust Eye Hospital Holds Free Medical Camp

-Al-Shifa Trust Eye Hospital Rawalpindi on Wednesday conducted a one-day Minhaj Free Eye Camp at Hira Public School Lane No. 3, Gulistan Colony, Rawalpindi

-RAWALPINDI, (UrduPoint / Pakistan Point News - 2nd Jun, 2021 ) :Al-Shifa Trust Eye Hospital Rawalpindi on Wednesday conducted a one-day Minhaj Free Eye Camp at Hira Public school Lane No. 3, Gulistan Colony, Rawalpindi.
+RAWALPINDI, (UrduPoint / Pakistan Point News - 6th Jun, 2021 ) :Al-Shifa Trust Eye Hospital Rawalpindi conducted a one-day Minhaj Free Eye Camp at Hira Public school Lane No. 3, Gulistan Colony, Rawalpindi.

 During camps, the eye specialists examined 350 patients, conducted 25 operations and provided required medication to patients.